-Students in the 2+2 Nursing programs, who are transferring credits which apply towards the associate degree requirements, may take courses needed for the bachelor degree during their time in the associate degree program with approval of their academic advisor.
+Students in the 2+2 Nursing program, who are transferring credits which apply towards the associate degree requirements, may take specific courses needed for the bachelor degree during their time in the associate degree program with approval of their academic advisor.

-Students admitted under a dual admission partnership agreement are guaranteed admission to Mount Aloysius College RN to BSN Program as long as the admissions criteria are met and the student has an intent form for admissions on file.
+Students admitted under a dual admission partnership agreement are guaranteed admission to the Mount Aloysius College RN to BSN Program as long as the admission criteria are met and the student has an intent form for admission on file.

 Students in the RN to BSN program enrolled in NU 440P must meet the requirements of the clinical agency where the leadership practicum will take place.

-To graduate, students will need to complete all core requirements listed in the current College Catalog for the Bachelor of Science Degree in Nursing.
+To graduate, students must complete all general education requirements (listed in the current College Catalog) for the Bachelor of Science in Nursing Degree.